Brutalist architecture: United Kingdom

-In the United Kingdom, architects associated with the brutalist style include Ernő Goldfinger, wife-and-husband pairing Alison and Peter Smithson, some of the work of Sir Basil Spence, the London County Council/Greater London Council Architects Department, Owen Luder, John Bancroft, and, arguably perhaps, Sir Denys Lasdun, Sir Leslie Martin, Sir James Stirling and James Gowan with their early works.
-Some well-known examples of brutalist-influenced architecture in the British capital include the Barbican Centre (Chamberlin, Powell and Bon) and the National Theatre (Denys Lasdun).
+In the United Kingdom, architects associated with the brutalist style include the wife-and-husband team of Alison and Peter Smithson, who pioneered the style, Ernő Goldfinger, some of the work of Sir Basil Spence, the London County Council/Greater London Council Architects Department, Owen Luder, John Bancroft, Norman Engleback, who designed the Hayward Gallery, and, arguably perhaps, Sir Denys Lasdun, whose work included the brutalist National Theatre, Sir Leslie Martin, Sir James Stirling and James Gowan with their early works.
+Partnerships included Chamberlin, Powell and Bon, who designed the Barbican Centre.